Medieval Action RPG

 You are nobody.
 Become legend.

 Vikings plunder the northern coasts.
 The Roman Republic deliberates in its marble senate.
 The Mongol horde rides west across the endless steppe.
 Ancient Egypt rules from its throne on the Nile.
 Byzantium guards the gate between worlds.
-Arabs hold Jerusalem.
+Saracens hold Jerusalem.
 The English want it back.
+Factions war, merchants trade, bandits raid, armies march.
+All of it happening, all at once, all the time.

-Twelve civilisations at their mythic peak.
+Twelve civilizations at their historical peak.
 One vagabond in motion.
 What happens next is entirely yours.

 Autonomous Factions

 Every faction exists and acts whether you're present or not.
 Vikings raid because raiding is what Vikings do.
 Rome expands because that's what empires demand.
 The Mongols ride west because the steppe has no walls.
-You are not the protagonist — you're a vagabond caught in the motion of civilisations.
+You're a vagabond caught in the motion of civilizations, and the motion is real.

 Living Economy

 Supply and demand emerge from actual production and consumption.
 When a village burns, grain prices rise in the next town.
 When a road is safe, trade flourishes.
-When war cuts a supply line, merchants find new routes — or starve.
-The world has consequences.
+When war cuts a supply line, merchants find new routes or starve.
+Every economic consequence is real.

 Emergent Stories

-Nothing is scripted.
+Every story emerges from systems interacting.
 The merchant you escort gets ambushed because bandits were genuinely desperate.
 The kingdom that falls did so because its armies were genuinely outmatched.
-Your story isn't written — it emerges from systems interacting, like weather forming from pressure differences.
+You come back to a town and find it changed, because the world kept going while you were somewhere else.

 Live clustering simulation.
 Watch groups form, fight, and reinforce

-Not reskinned factions with different banners.
-Each civilisation plays by different rules, resolves conflicts differently, socialises differently, and fights differently.
-The same insult triggers a holmgang among Vikings, a blood feud among Arabs, and a senate petition in Rome.
+Each civilization plays by its own rules: different justice, different social customs, different combat doctrine, different economics.
+The same insult triggers a holmgang among Vikings, a blood feud among Saracens, and a senate petition in Rome.

 Vikings